cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     </counter-wc>
 ```

-The element's `class` attribute in the example above is annotated with the names of Tailwind helper classes.
-The Tailwind transformation involves including Tailwind's helper classes (like `text-3xl` or `px-2`) in the app's deployed CSS.
+The element's `class` attribute in the example above is annotated with the names of Tailwind helper selectors.
+The Tailwind transformation involves including Tailwind's helper selectors (like `text-3xl` or `px-2`) in the app's deployed CSS.

 ## Creating Web Components with Lit